 While a bit tricky, it is well worth the effort.
 Our research shows that firms that master online lead generation grow 4X faster and are 2X more profitable.

 So how do they do it?
-Here are some tips for planning a successful lead generation website for your firm.
+Here are 10 tips for planning a successful lead generation website for your firm.

 1. Start with a content marketing model.
 While there are exceptions, most professional services firms have a content marketing approach that is the model or framework upon which the lead generation website is conceptualized and designed.
 The model we use (see the figure below) recognizes that you must attract, nurture and convert visitors if you are going to convert them into clients.
 You do this with content.